Get help as a young refugee or asylum seeker

 Where we help

-We offer support for young refugees in a few places in the UK – Birmingham, Glasgow, Hampshire, Kent, Leicester (no group activities), Leeds, London and Luton.
+We offer support for young refugees in a few places in the UK – Birmingham, Glasgow, Hampshire, Kent, Leeds, Leicester (no group activities), London and Peterborough.

 Find your local service for young refugees